Nobel is poll boost for Sirleaf, but may raise tension

 The election, if it goes smoothly, could pave the way for billions of dollars in mining and oil investment.

-Liberia was founded in 1847 by former American slaves, who sought to recreate American society on African soil by building churches and homes modelled on southern plantations.
+Liberia was founded in 1847 by former American slaves, who sought to recreate American society on African soil by building churches and homes modeled on southern plantations.

 Johnson-Sirleaf has earned plaudits for reducing Liberia's debt while maintaining stability in the years since the war, but faces criticism at home for delays in rebuilding infrastructure and for failing to root out crime.